banner-img

 Watch Closely At The End

-The last few minutes of baking is crucial for the burnt top.
+The last few minutes of baking are crucial for the burnt top.
 As the cheesecake gets close to the recommended baking time, watch the surface to see when it starts to turn golden brown.
-Keep a close eye, it happens fast and overbaking will burn the top too much and give a bitter flavor.
+Keep a close eye, it happens fast, and overbaking will burn the top too much and give a bitter flavor.

 Cool In The Oven

-After baking, let the Basque cheesecake cool in the oven with the door slightly open.
-This will prevent shock and the cheesecake from cracking.
+After baking, let the cake cool in the oven with the door slightly open.
+This will prevent the temperature shock and the cheesecake from cracking.
 The residual heat in the oven will set the top and intensify the caramelization.
 This cooling process will help the cheesecake to set while keeping the top layer intact.

 Use Heavy Cream